Rutland, Vt.—“You know what sucks about this winter?

 crack 20 percent

-statewide according to Vermont Republican Party rules
+statewide according to Vermont Republican Party rules.
+Howard,

 an attorney and one of the main Paul organizers in the state, is